KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 ### Open files list

 Every process that is created has a list of open files.
-Even programs that do not work with files have this list, and it **not empty**.
-Typically three files are open and these files are:
+Even programs that do not actually work with files have this list, and it is **never empty**.
+Typically three files are open by default:

-0. standard input (stdin)
+1. standard input (stdin)
-0. standard output (stdout)
+2. standard output (stdout)
-0. standard error (stderr)
+3. standard error (stderr)

+As you might have understood by now, these are not -actual- files on your hard disk.
+This is gain some Linux magic, where input/output logic is represented as files, to make them easy to read/write from.

-By default, stdin is mapped to the keyboard and both stdout and stderr are mapped to the monitor.
-These mappings can be altered, however.
+For example, by default, stdin is mapped to the keyboard and both stdout and stderr are mapped to the command line.
+These mappings can be altered and redirected, however.
+For example, we might want to send errors (stderr) to a file instead.
 Redirecting can be done and will be briefly touched in [section 6.5](/ch6-tasks/intertasks/).

 ## Creating processes

 In Linux there are two typical ways for users to create processes: using **fork** or using **exec**.
-For the record, it is mentioned there is a third option using a system() function but because it is less secure and is less efficient then the other two, it is not discussed here.
+There is a third option using a system() function, but because it is less secure and less efficient then the other two, it is not discussed here.

-Both fork and exec create a new process.
-The fork function copies the PCB of its process to a new PCB.
-The process that calls the fork() is referred to with the **parent** process while the new process is the **child** process.
-The child process will continue operations on the same line as the parent process.
-Because of the copying of the PCB, the program counter is also copied !!
+Both fork and exec create a new process, but in very different ways.
+The fork function copies the PCB of its current process to a new PCB.
+The process that calls the fork() is referred to as the **parent** process, while the new process is its **child**.
+The child process will continue operations on the same line as the parent process (because of the copying of the PCB, the program counter is also copied!).
+This method is useful if you want to for example process a lot of data on multiple processors: you first get everything ready, then fork() new child processes that each deal with a part of the data.
+This is easier than manually starting new processes from scratch.

 The exec() function call also starts from copying its own PCB.
-In contrast with fork(), it then replaces the 'program' (read the *text*, *data*, and *bss*) with a new program and starts executing from (relative) 0.
+In contrast with fork() however, it then replaces its internal 'program' (read the *text*, *data*, and *bss*) with a new, fresh copy of the program, clears all its memory and starts executing again from the first instruction.
+Unlike fork(), exec() thus doesn't spawn a new process, but effectively replaces the already running process with a new copy of itself and starts it from scratch.
+This is typically done right after fork(): you make a new clone of your process, then restart it from the beginning.

 It is mentioned earlier that the first process that is started is the **init** process.
 When the complete OS starts, the init process spawns a lot of other processes.
-There are processes that handle DHCP requests, processes that do logging, and so on.
-Using the **pstree** command we can see the processes in a tree, and have a visual representation of which child-parent relations there are between processes.
+There are processes that handle connecting to the network, processes that do logging, and so on.
+Using the **pstree** command we can see the processes in a tree, and have a visual representation of which child-parent relations exist between processes.

 {{< figure src="/img/0x_31.png" title="An example of the pstree command.
 The left image shows the result of Linux on an embedded system.
 The right image shows the result of Linux running on a laptop" >}}